AhmetOzdemir34/SequelizeORM-Express/README.md

 ---

 ## Models
-Database have 2 models; People & Teams.
-There are many-to-many relationship between people and teams.
+Database have 3 models; People & Teams & Tasks.
+There are many-to-many and one-to-many relationships between the tables.

 <img src="./src/diagram.png" alt="isolated" width='700'/>